-Bury Hill deserves its reputation as one of the country's most beautiful and prolific day and season ticket fisheries.
-Open throughout the year with the exception of Christmas Day, it is part of a 200-year-old estate which, although only 20 miles from London, lies in a secluded valley at the foot of the Surrey hills which is noted for its outstanding natural beauty and abundance of wildlife.
+Bury Hill deserves its reputation as one of the country’s most beautiful and prolific day and season ticket fisheries.
+Open throughout the year with the exception of Christmas Day, Boxing Day and New Year’s Day, it is part of a 200-year-old estate which, although only 20 miles from London, lies in a secluded valley at the foot of the Surrey hills which is noted for its outstanding natural beauty and abundance of wildlife.

 The fishery offers four lakes totalling 22 acres of water and includes a new Specimen Carp lake plus access to nearby Claremont Lake which is owned by the National Trust and lies in magnificent landscaped surroundings.
 Fishing on both Temple and Claremont lakes is available on a membership basis only and numbers are restricted.